Back to blog

 Why carriers fail: The 30-day clock starts on the driver's first day, and most carriers don't have a system to track it.
 Previous employers are slow to respond.
 Without follow-up reminders, the deadline passes silently and the file sits incomplete.

 How to prevent it: Send inquiries on day 1.
 Follow up at day 14 and day 21.
 Document every contact attempt with dates and methods, even if you never get a response.
 The good faith effort documentation is what saves you in an audit when a previous employer ghosts you.
+Core Compliance treats the previous employer inquiry as a required document and flags any driver missing it as Non-Compliant, so an open inquiry never disappears into the onboarding shuffle.

 2. Incomplete Employment Application (391.21)